Medieval art: Byzantine art

 Byzantine art exercised a continuous trickle of influence on Western European art, and the splendours of the Byzantine court and monasteries, even at the end of the Empire, provided a model for Western rulers and secular and clerical patrons.
 For example, Byzantine silk textiles, often woven or embroidered with designs of both animal and human figures, the former often reflecting traditions originating much further east, were unexcelled in the Christian world until almost the end of the Empire.
 These were produced, but probably not entirely so, in Imperial workshops in Constantinople, about whose operations we know next to nothing—similar workshops are often conjectured for other arts, with even less evidence.
-The gold ground style in mosaics, icons and manuscript miniatures was common across europe by the Gothic period.
+The gold ground style in mosaics, icons and manuscript miniatures was common across Europe by the Gothic period.
 Some other decorative arts were less developed; Byzantine ceramics rarely rise above the level of attractive folk art, despite the Ancient Greek heritage and the impressive future in the Ottoman period of İznik wares and other types of pottery.

-The Coptic art of Egypt took a different path; after the Coptic Church separated in the mid-5th century it was never again supported by the state, and native Egyptian influences dominated to produce a completely non-realist and somewhat naive style of large-eyed figures floating in blank space.
-This was capable of great expressiveness, and took the "Eastern" component of Byzantine art to its logical conclusions.
-Coptic decoration used intricate geometric designs, often anticipating Islamic art.
+Other local traditions in Armenia, Syria, Georgia and elsewhere showed generally less sophistication, but often more vigour than the art of Constantinople, and sometimes, especially in architecture, seem to have had influence even in Western Europe.
+For example, figurative monumental sculpture on the outside of churches appears here some centuries before it is seen in the West.

+African Medieval Art

+Often overlooked in reviews of medieval art are the works of the African continent.
+Among these are the arts of Egypt, Nubia, and Ethiopia.
+After the African churches refused the Council of Chalcedon and became the Oriental Orthodox Churches, their art developed in new directions, related to Byzantium but different from it.

+Coptic art arose from indigenous Egyptian conceptions, with a non-realist style, often with large-eyed figures floating on unpainted backgrounds.
+Coptic decoration used intricate geometric designs, which Islamic art later followed.
 Because of the exceptionally good preservation of Egyptian burials, we know more about the textiles used by the less well-off in Egypt than anywhere else.
 These were often elaborately decorated with figurative and patterned designs.

-Other local traditions in Armenia, Syria, Georgia and elsewhere showed generally less sophistication, but often more vigour than the art of Constantinople, and sometimes, especially in architecture, seem to have had influence even in Western Europe.
-For example, figurative monumental sculpture on the outside of churches appears here some centuries before it is seen in the West.
+Ethiopian art was a vital part of the Aksumite empire, with one important example being the Garima Gospels, among the earliest illustrated biblical manuscripts anywhere.
+Works about the Virgin Mary were especially likely to be illustrated, as demonstrated by a royal manuscript known as EMML 9002 created at the end of the 1300s.
+Some of these images of Mary can be viewed at the Princeton Ethiopian, Eritrean and Egyptian Miracles of Mary project.